Individual Program of Study

-The Individual Program of Study (IPS) is an option for first year students at UM-Dearborn under the new Dearborn Discovery Core general education requirements.
+The Individual Program of Study (IPS) is an option for first-year students at UM-Dearborn under the Dearborn Discovery Core general education requirements.

 The Individual Program may not duplicate an already existing major in the College of Arts, Sciences, and Letters and it is recommended that an interdisciplinary curriculum, in the true spirit of a Liberal Arts education, be created.

 Example 1: German Studies; language and culture, as well as the history of German speaking countries.
 An interdisciplinary major could be created including course work in language, philosophy, history, art history, music history, global studies and environmental science at the 300 and above level.